Ethics & Compliance

 Know Your Customer’s Customer

-The SOM team utilizes a proprietary third-party, vendor-based system to assist with the analysis of these data, relying on statistical analyses to provide further insight into Downstream Customer activity.
-If an outlier is identified, a due diligence review process is completed on the Downstream Customer.
+Customers who purchase from our Direct Customers are known as Downstream Customers.
+The SOMT works with our Direct Customers to gain a better understanding of a Downstream Customer’s purchasing history by analyzing several data sets provided by our Direct Customers.
+The SOMT utilizes a proprietary third-party, vendor-based system to assist with the analysis of this data, to offer further insight into Downstream Customer’s activity.
+If an outlier is found, a due diligence review process is completed on the Downstream Customer.
 This may include DEA registration verification, review of disciplinary history, and many other factors.
-Such Downstream Customer outliers are reported to both the respective Customer as well as to the DEA.
-The analysis of the data sets, outlier identification, and due diligence review provides insight into the Downstream Customer environment and furthers our compliance with DEA’s “know your customer’s customer” guidance.
+The analysis of data sets (e.g., EDI 844 (i.e., chargeback data) & EDI 867 (i.e., bottle count data)) and due diligence reviews provide insight into the Downstream Customer environment and further the Company’s compliance with DEA’s Know Your Customer’s Customer program guidance.
+The SOMT also uses DEA’s Automated Reports and Consolidated Ordering System (ARCOS) to compare pharmacy ordering patterns to 867 and 844 data.

 Reporting to DEA